kokoalberti/personalwebsite/content/articles/2019-02-07-gis-data-and-digital-maps-for-hiking-in-lapland/gis-data-and-digital-maps-for-hiking-in-lapland.md

 slug: gis-data-and-digital-maps-for-hiking-in-lapland
 tags: [geo, gdal, hiking, kungsleden, sarek]
 status: published
-date: 2019-01-25
+date: 2019-01-08

 If you've ever done (or plan on doing) any hiking in the Arctic mountains of beautiful Lapland in Northern Sweden, you'll be familiar with the wonderful purple-colored Fjallkartan maps published by Lantmateriet.
 The hardcopy maps are essential when you're up there, but lately I've found myself wanting to have a digital version of these maps (and other data) as well.

 I have visited the area several times now and feel that digital maps would be helpful in planning trips, mapping tracks after getting back, as an extra layer in a GPS receiver, or even just for experimenting with in QGIS.

 So, let's have a look at obtaining some digital copies of the Fjallkartan maps for Northern Sweden, and perhaps an elevation model and some satellite imagery would be nice too.
-I've included most of the steps and GDAL commands I've used, so if you're interested you should be able to reproduce these maps for other areas as well.
+I've included most of the steps and GDAL commands I've used, so if you're interested you should be able to reproduce these types of maps for other areas as well.

 You can also skip down to the <a href="#downloads">downloads</a> section at the end if you're only interested in the data.